toaderflorin/florintoader/_posts/2017-08-13-particles.markdown

 *You can never detect absolutes, you detect only differences between values.*

 You detect the speed of an object in relation to the speed of another object.
 In the case of the Casimir effect, you detect *the difference* in pressure between the metal plates, not the absolute pressure of the quantum void.
-Same with matter - we just perceive the stable ripples in the fields, like you can see in the the first ever photo of a hydrogen atom (woohoo!):
+Same with matter - we perceive only the stable ripples in the fields, like you can see in the the first ever photo of a hydrogen atom (woohoo!):

 ![image-title-here](/images/hydrogen.jpg){:class="img-responsive"}